-Investigation of South Texas Health System affiliates:
+Settlement of South Texas Health System Affiliates Investigation:

 We and our South Texas Health System affiliates, which operate McAllen Medical Center, McAllen Heart Hospital, Edinburg Regional Medical Center and certain other affiliates, were served with a subpoena dated November 21, 2005, issued by the Office of Inspector General of the Department of Health and Human Services ("OIG").
-At that time, the Civil Division of the U.S. Attorney's office in Houston, Texas indicated that the subpoena was part of an investigation under the False Claims Act regarding compliance with Medicare and Medicaid rules and regulations pertaining to the employment of physicians and the solicitation of patient referrals from physicians from January 1, 1999 to the date of the subpoena, related to the South Texas Health System.
+At that time, the Civil Division of the U.S. Attorney's office in Houston, Texas indicated that the subpoena was part of an investigation under the False Claims Act regarding compliance with Medicare and Medicaid rules and regulations pertaining to payments to physicians and the solicitation of patient referrals from physicians from January 1, 1999 to the date of the subpoena, related to the South Texas Health System.
 On February 16, 2007, our South Texas Health System affiliates were served with a search warrant in connection with what we were advised was a related criminal Grand Jury investigation concerning the production of documents.
 At that time, the government obtained various documents and other property related to the facilities.
 Follow-up Grand Jury subpoenas for documents and witnesses and other requests for information were subsequently served on South Texas Health System facilities and certain employees and former employees.

 We have received notification from the U.S. Department of Justice ("DOJ") that, at this time, the DOJ will not be pursuing criminal prosecutive action against Universal Health Services, Inc. or our South Texas Health System affiliates.
 The DOJ is still investigating whether or not any individuals independently obstructed justice as it relates to the civil subpoena dated November 21, 2005.
 The Civil Division of the U.S. Attorney's office in Houston, Texas continued its investigation focused on certain arrangements entered into by the South Texas Health System affiliates which, the government believes, may have violated Medicare and Medicaid rules and regulations pertaining to payments to physicians and the solicitation of patient referrals from physicians and other matters relating to payments to various individuals which may have constituted improper payments.

-We cooperated with the investigations and are responding to the matters raised with us.
-We have been negotiating a possible settlement of this matter with the government.
-We expect to continue our discussions with the government to attempt to resolve this matter in a manner satisfactory to us and the government.
-During 2008, we recorded a pre-tax charge of \$25 million to establish a reserve in connection with this matter and we reserved an additional \$3 million during 2009.
+We cooperated with the investigations and have reached an agreement to resolve the matter.
+We have agreed to make a payment in the amount of \$ 27.5 million, which was paid in October of 2009, and have entered into a corporate integrity agreement with respect to the South Texas Health System facilities During 2008, we recorded a pre-tax charge of \$25 million to establish a reserve in connection with this matter and we reserved an additional \$3 million during 2009.
 Also during 2009, we recorded a \$4.3 million unfavorable discrete tax item to reflect the estimated nondeductible portion of the amount reserved.
-There is no assurance that a settlement can be reached in connection with this matter, and, should a settlement be reached, we are unable at this time to determine the ultimate settlement amount.
-Should we be unable to ultimately reach a settlement, we are unable at this time to determine the total financial and/or other exposure to us in connection with this matter
+We do not expect to incur additional material charges with respect to this matter.

-Investigation of Virginia Behavioral Health Facilities:
+False Claims Act Case Against Virginia Behavioral Health Facilities:

-In late 2007 and again recently, the Office of Inspector General for the Department of Health and Human Services ("OIG") issued subpoenas to two of our facilities, Marion Youth Center and Mountain Youth Academy, seeking documents related to the treatment of Medicaid beneficiaries at the facilities.
-We believe that the OIG is investigating whether claims for reimbursement submitted by those facilities to the Virginia Medicaid program were supported by adequate documentation of the services provided.
+In late 2007 and again on July 3, 2008 and January 27, 2009, the Office of Inspector General for the Department of Health and Human Services ("OIG") issued subpoenas to two of our facilities, Marion Youth Center and Mountain Youth Academy, seeking documents related to the treatment of Medicaid beneficiaries at the facilities.
+It was our understanding at that time that the OIG was investigating whether claims for reimbursement submitted by those facilities to the Virginia Medicaid program were supported by adequate documentation of the services provided which could be considered to be a basis for a false claims act violation.